 If the Kashmiri woman marries out of the state, will she lose her rights?

-As per the Reorganization Act, such a woman shall not lose her rights or citizenship?
+As per the Reorganisation Act, such a woman shall not lose her rights or citizenship.

-Which penal code gets applicable to the valley?
+Which penal code is applicable to the valley?

-After enacting the Reorganization Act, The Indian Penal Code 1860 applies to both the union territories of J&K and Ladakh.
+After enacting the Reorganisation Act, The Indian Penal Code 1860 became applicable to both the union territories of Jammu and Kashmir and Ladakh.